openforis/sepal-doc/docs/source/setup/gee.rst

    :alt: gee code editor
    :align: center

-The webpage is splited in 3 zones and a map:
+The web-page is split in 3 zones and a map:

-1.  **Zone 1**: will give you access to the informations of GEE acount.
-3 panels are availables:
+1.  **Zone 1**: will give you access to the information of GEE account.
+3 panels are available:

     -   assets: that will display all the assets in your account
     -   scripts: that will display all the scripts available with your account (shared and written)